japila-books/spark-sql-internals/docs/spark-sql-SessionCatalog.md

 Internally, `lookupRelation` looks up the `name` table using:

-. <<globalTempViewManager, GlobalTempViewManager>> when the database name of the table matches the link:spark-sql-GlobalTempViewManager.adoc#database[name] of `GlobalTempViewManager`
+. <<globalTempViewManager, GlobalTempViewManager>> when the database name of the table matches the spark-sql-GlobalTempViewManager.md#database[name] of `GlobalTempViewManager`

 a.
 Gives `SubqueryAlias` or reports a `NoSuchTableException`